 Locally, there has been an objective increase in the number of overweight individuals over the past several years in Jamaica.
 The prevalence of overweight and obesity in adolescents (10-19 years) increased from 5% (4.4% boys, 5.5% girls) in 2000 to 11.4% (11.0% boys; 11.9% girls) in 2016 (16).
-These statistics are concerning, with a doubling of the prevalence of overweight and obesity in under two decades, alluding to the urgent need to address this concern.
+These statistics are concerning, with a doubling of the prevalence of overweight and obesity in under two decades, highlighting the urgent need to address this concern.